Nestled in the Appalachian Foothills, Appealing Dahlonega, Georgia Boasts a Scenic Setting, Lots of Festivals and a Gentle Pace

-The Lumpkin County Library is open Monday through Saturday and has classes, book discussion groups, an interlibrary loan program, public computers with Internet access and volunteer opportunities.
+The popular Lumpkin County Library is open Monday through Saturday and has classes, book discussion groups, an interlibrary loan program, public computers with Internet access and volunteer opportunities.
 When not spending time at the library, residents often partake in the University's good selection of continuing education classes and lectures.

 Public transportation is supplied by the county in the form of a two vehicle, appointment-based van service that operates Monday through Friday.

 Chestatee Regional Hospital has 49 beds and is accredited by the Joint Commission.
 It is a short-term facility, a part of the Atlanta-based SunLink Health System, and it accepts Medicare patients.
 Atlanta has a dozen hospitals and medical centers if more in-depth care is required.
 Decatur, just east of Atlanta, has a VA hospital.